muno17/neblinita/README.md

 - harmonizer to add harmonic content
 - noise for a bit of dirt
 - distortion for real grit
-- filter for "darkness"
+- delay1 for smoothness
-- delay for ambiance and fractals
+- delay2 for ambiance and fractals
 - chorus for extra color
-- filter for more "darkness"
 - reverb for ambiance and space

 Challenges
 - learning DSP
-- implementing a way to stream live sound from an external (ob-6) source
+- implementing a way to stream live sound from an external (ob-6) source - DONE
-- chaining all the effect together
+- chaining all the effect together - DONE
 - implementing a wet/dry feature
 - creating a GUI
 - creating lfos